splunk/ta_cisco_webex_add_on_for_splunk/package/README.md

     - **Client ID**: Enter the `Client ID` that you obtained above here.
     - **Client Secret**: Enter the `Client Secret` that you obtained above here.
     - **Redirect URI**: The Redirect URI will auto show up.
+    - **Scopes**: Enter the authorization scopes after 'spark:kms', separating each scope with a space.
+Example: spark:kms <Scope1> <Scope2> ... <ScopeN>.
+Please ensure that the scopes entered here match those selected in your Webex Integration.
     - Click on the `Add` button.